-Handrails are required for ramps covering a vertical height of more than 150mm.
+Handrails are required for ramps covering a vertical height of more than 300mm.
 In such case these handrails must:

-- · Be at both sides - Be continuous on the inside of switchback or dogleg ramps, or when not continuous extend horizontally at least 300 mm beyond the top & bottom of the ramp and return to the wall, floor or post. - Handrails should be mounted with their tops 800 -- 920mm from ramp surface. - Have a distance between them of 950 mm to 1000 mm
+- Be at both sides. - Be continuous on the inside of switchback or dogleg ramps, or when not continuous extend horizontally at least 300 mm beyond the top & bottom of the ramp and return to the wall, floor or post. - All ramps should be set back a minimum of 300mm from adjoining pathway to avoid the handrail to becoming a hazard. - Handrails should be mounted with their tops 850-950mm from ramp surface. - Have a distance between them of minimum 1,000mm.

-Handrails should have a circular gripping surface of 35 - 50mm in diameter, have a continuous gripping surface (not interrupted by construction elements) and have a clear space of 35 - 45mm from smooth wall surfaces or 60mm from rough wall surfaces.
+Handrails should have a circular gripping surface of 35-45mm in diameter, have a continuous gripping surface (not interrupted by construction elements) and have a clear space of 45-60mm from wall surfaces.
 All handrails should be designed so that they do not form a hazard.